Bhagavad Gita/Ethical Aspect of Krishna’s Teachings

 Fighting False Attachments

 12:17.
-He who neither falls in love (with people)… — such one is dear to Me.
+The one who does not fall in love (with people)… is dear to Me.

 12:18-19. … Free from worldly attachments… such a person is dear to Me.

-13:8-11. … Dispassion toward earthly objects…, absence of worldly attachments… — all this is acknowledged as true…
+13:8-11. … Dispassion towards earthly objects…, absence of worldly attachments… — all this is acknowledged as true…

 2:62.
 But if one comes back in the mind to the earthly objects, then inevitably an attachment to them arises.
 This attachment leads to the desire to possess these objects, and the impossibility to satisfy this desire produces anger.